 Sounds kind of like an RV, right?
 Not exactly.

-While RV's (Recreational Vehicles) are great for travel, they're not intended to be lived in.
+While RV's (Recreational Vehicles) are great for travel, there are not intended to be lived in.
 The materials in RV's are less durable and lighter weight than tiny houses and can look rundown after a shorter period of time.
 In contrast, tiny houses are built from great material meant to last for decades.

 Money can't buy health, but I'd settle for a diamond-studded wheelchair. – Dorothy Parker